Risk-based principles for managing conflicts of interest

 COIs are common - considering COIs must be a normal part of doing business

-- the different operations of the government, including, but not limited to, national security and emergency activities
+- the different operations of the government, for example; national security and emergency activities

 - the people or entities we engage with